mhagander/pg_githooks/README.rst

 fallbacksender
-  is the sender address to use for activities which don't have an author, such as creation/removal of a branch. subject is the subject of the email gitweb
+  is the sender address to use for activities which don't have an author, such as creation/removal of a branch. forcesenderaddr is the email address to use as sender of email, when an author can be found.
+In this case the name of the sender will be taken from the commit record, but the address is forced to the one specified here (to ensure DKIM compliance) subject is the subject of the email gitweb